x-atlas-consortia/ubkg-api/docs/v2 Release Notes.md

 Concept Node object.
 Because an identifier may match properties in more than one Concept Node object, the endpoint can return multiple Concept Node objects.

-Following is an example of the set a Concept Node objects related to the identifer "Cells"
+Following is an example of the set a Concept Node objects related to the identifer "Cells":

 ```
 {